Resources on COVID-19

 - Stay focused.
 If you wouldn’t respond to an email or check Twitter during an in-person meeting, you probably shouldn’t do it during a video conference either.

 - You can add a virtual background, which comes in handy if you want to hide the fact that you're working at your kitchen table.
-We have some SBM-branded options you can download here.

 If you’re the one hosting the meeting, here’s some extra guidance: